Tav-H/flappy-bird/README.md

-# flappy-bird
+# flappy-bird-clone
 Play flappy bird!
+(I am not claiming any rights to flappy bird, this is just a fun project that I programmed)

 game takes a while to load :(